 A BETTER IDEA.
 A more effective long-term solution for flooding, one that also protects the river’s salmon runs, is restoring natural floodplain function to the basin, along with flood proofing I-5’s most at-risk stretches.
 Restoring natural floodplain function to the Upper Chehalis means investing in habitat restoration, culvert removal, and de-channelization where the river has been artificially narrowed.
 We also need to be smart about development within the floodplain: discouraging more infill and hard surfaces, encouraging voluntary buy-outs, conservation easements, and sensible ways to move people and structures out of harm’s way.

 The Chehalis River Alliance is a coalition of concerned citizens, sovereign tribes, and organizations invested in protecting the Chehalis River basin.
-For more information, please contact WSC’s Washington Director Jessica Helsley at email@example.com.
+For more information, please contact WSC’s Washington Director Jessica Helsley at email@example.com or visit chehalisriveralliance.org.